 The City of Grand Prairie has multiple water connections, for regular supply as well as supplemental connections for emergencies only.
-Water supply sources include three connections to the City of Dallas (Capacity = approx. 33.8 MGD), one to the City of Fort Worth (Capacity = 2.5 MGD), one to the City of Midlothian (Capacity = 2.0 MGD) and seven (7) Trinity wells (Capacity = 6 MGD).
-In terms of emergency provisions, we have emergency only connections with Arlington and Mansfield.
+Water supply sources include two connections to the City of Dallas (Capacity = 38.8 MGD), one to City of Fort Worth (Capacity = 2.5 MGD), one to City of Midlothian (Capacity = 2.0 MGD), one to City of Mansfield (Capacity = 12 MGD) and three (3) Trinity wells (Estimated Capacity = 3 MGD) for emergency use.
+In terms of emergency provisions, we have emergency only connections with City of Arlington.
 Additionally, we have raw water supplies in Joe Pool Lake allowing an annual average withdrawal of up to 1.6 MGD (contracted from the Trinity River Authority) part of which is currently being used for irrigation of a golf course and for sale to gas well drillers, but is available for other non-potable uses, such are firefighting if necessary.

-The City's average usage is about 26 MGD with a peak usage of about 40 MGD.
+The City's average usage is about 27.4 MGD with a peak usage of about 47.2 MGD.
 These supplies are for the developed portions of the side north of and around Joe Pool Lake.
 In addition, we have a contract with Mansfield for up to 12 MGD, with 6 MGD committed for resale to the Johnson County Special Utility District.
 The Midlothian and Mansfield contracts are to provide a separate water supply to the developing areas in Ellis and Johnson Counties south of Lake Joe Pool and not connected to the portions of the distribution system north of Joe Pool Lake.
 The non-potable supplies in Joe Pool Lake are available for this area as well.